March 22nd 2017

 Why your makeup should be the cheapest part of your wedding

 While every bride-to-be wants to look like a million dollars, there’s no reason you have to flash the cash to shine bright on your big day.
-Nowadays, plenty of cheaper, more affordable brands produce ranges of masterful makeup that are as high performing and long-lasting as the top-shelf luxury buys.
+Nowadays plenty of high-street brands produce ranges of masterful makeup that are as pigmented, light-textured and long-lasting as the top-shelf luxury buys.

 So, whether you're DIY-ing your wedding makeup or just trying to figure out what you'd like your bridesmaids to stash on the big day, we’re on hand to help you to save precious funds while still looking phenomenal.

 On the day the last thing you want is to looked caked and covered in makeup, but you also need a foundation that lasts from aisle to dancefloor.
 Offering the perfect fusion of subtle radiance and high pigment cover, The Ordinary Coverage Foundation, £5.90, delivers a seamless and even base that's creamy rather than chalky.
 It's anything but ordinary in concept, price point and shade range- there's a hue for everyone, which is a disappointing rarity in the high-street beauty market.

 For any last minute bumps and blemishes, No7 Match Made Concealer, £7.50, also adapts to a wide range of skin tones and veils everything from pimples to age spots to make your skin look as flawless as poss.